snakeying/flux-api-worker/README.md

 }
 ```

-The request header must include:
+The request headers must include:

 ```
 Authorization: Bearer YOUR_API_KEY